slinkity/slinkity/www/src/docs/config.md

 }
 ```

-You can also [follow the source code](https://github.com/slinkity/slinkity/tree/main/packages) of our existing renderer pages.
+You can also [follow the source code](https://github.com/slinkity/slinkity/tree/main/packages) of our existing renderer packages.
 Don't worry, the code is fairly simple!

 #### eleventyIgnores